Museum of Hamburg History: History

 The main building at Holstenwall was designed by Fritz Schumacher and constructed between 1914 and 1922.
 The museum was built on the site of the former Bastion Henricus, a part of the baroque fortification which was erected between 1616 and 1625 by the Dutchman Jan van Valckenborgh in order to make the town impregnable.

-The museum's courtyard was damaged during the Great fire of Hamburg in 1842 and fully restored in 1995.
+The museum's courtyard was damaged during the Great Fire of Hamburg in 1842 and fully restored in 1995.
 A glass dome over the inner courtyard was completed in 1989.
 The glass courtyard was completed by the firm of Von Gerkan, Marg and Partners.
 This provided more museum space without an actual new building, because it allowed increased use of the courtyard.
-The covered courtyard was actually envisioned, or at least considered, as part of the original design, however the construction of the covering was deferred.
+The covered courtyard was actually envisioned, or at least considered, as part of the original design; however, the construction of the covering was deferred.
 The design uses a steel gridshell.

 The Hamburg Observatory occupied the museum's current site from 1825 to 1912 before being moved to Bergedorf.
 The area was part of the old city wall defences built by the Dutchman Jan van Valckenborgh.
 These walls were part of Bastion Henricus, which was a baroque fortification built between 1616 and 1625.
 The museum was formerly located at the Johanneum school.

 The museum became state-owned under the direction of Otto Lauffer in the early 1900s, though this was changed back in 1999.

 The museum adopted the name hamburgmuseum, and initials hm, in 2006.
-In 2008, the museum started a program called hm freunde (Society of Friends of the Museum for Hamburg History).
+In 2008, the museum started a program called hm freunde (Society of Friends of the Museum of Hamburg History).

 In 2010, a pirate skull with a nail in it was stolen from the museum.
-The skull was discovered in 1878, and forensic analysis believes it to be from the 1400s.
+The skull was discovered in 1878, and based on forensic analysis it is believed to be from the 1400s.
 At that time, it was common for pirates to be executed by being beheaded, and then the skull would be put on an iron stake to display the consequences of this activity.
 A more precise determination was attempted by the museum in 2004 by DNA analysis, but there was no further confirmation.
-It was thought this might be from a particular execution of 30 during the age of the Hanseatic League.
-The skull was stolen on January 9, 2010, and it was thought it may be the skull of (in)famous pirate Klaus Stoertebeker.
+It was thought this might be from a particular execution of 30 people during the age of the Hanseatic League.
+The skull was stolen on 9 January 2010, and it was thought it may be the skull of the (in)famous pirate Klaus Stoertebeker.

 The skull was added to the museum's collection in 1922.

-In 2016, the museum was considered as a candidate for repatriation of a century old German dog-tag.
-The dog-tag belonged to a soldier that had gone missing in action during World War I.
+In 2016, the museum was considered as a candidate for repatriation of a century-old German dog-tag.
+The dog-tag belonged to a soldier who had gone missing in action during World War I.

 Exhibits in 2005

 Over time, there is a gradual shift with some temporary exhibits also.
-Here the exhibits around 2005:
+These were the exhibits in around 2005: